 I don’t really need to say much more than that.
 After the easy day yesterday, it is back to the grind.
 In the span of about four hours, you climb back up to 4,800 meters from your campsite down at 3,477 meters.
 On the bright side, the first couple of hours are at a significantly lower altitude than what we’ve been trekking at so far.
 I felt completely superhuman during the first hour or so, zooming ahead of the group for the first time all trek.

-Then, I got distracted by a cute Quechua girl asking for chocolate.
-The group caught up and then so did my cough.
+Then, I got distracted by a cute Quechua child asking for chocolate.
+The group caught up.
+So did my brutal cough that I picked up back on day four.
 Once I got back up to 4,200 meters or so, my lungs started getting punished by the altitude yet again.
 Eventually, I was having to stop every minute or so because of coughing convulsions that were significantly made worse by the altitude.
 Despite this, we still reached the mountain pass in about 4 hours, with me at the caboose.

 There is no denying that today is one of the most difficult days of the entire trek.
 However, after this, it’s pretty easy cruising.
 Just put one foot in front of the other over and over again.
 My friend who struggled with blisters and the altitude a lot along the way literally did not stop once on this day.
-The mental fortitude on that guy… The rest of us would take breaks and even though he started the day off way behind us, he tortoise and the hare-d today and made it to the finish line without stopping.
+The mental fortitude of that guy… The rest of us would take breaks and even though he started the day off way behind us, he tortoise and the hare-d his way to the finish line without stopping.
 Keep a steady pace and remember, just one foot in front of the other over and over again.

 Once I arrived at the mountain pass, I told the guide to go ahead down to the camp while I took in the view for a while.
-This mountain pass isn’t anything stunning but there’s nothing quite like relishing in one’s accomplishments while staring at the trail behind you that you just conquered.
-The way down the campsite is stunning as well, with gorgeous mountains and surreal landscapes.
+This mountain pass isn’t anything stunning but there’s nothing quite like relishing in one’s accomplishments while staring at the conquered trail behind you.
+The way down the campsite is stunning as well, with gorgeous mountains and even more surreal landscapes.